 1.03 QUALITY ASSURANCE

+Apply coatings (encapsulants and floor finishes) consistent with workmanship that exceeds pertinent industry standard-of-care, and the following inadequate defects will not be tolerated:

+Runs,

+drips,

+"ropiness",

+uneven cut-ins,

+over-application,

+or other defects in final finish will not be accepted.

-A. Cited Standards are incorporated herein by reference and govern the work:coatings (encapsulants and floor finishes)Engineer, Owner’s Designee, or insufficient or excessive application The party responsible for determining acceptance shall be determined in advance of coating application and notice given in writing to both General Contractor and Installer.
+Standard for Accepting Work: Painted surfaces will be deemed acceptable if, in the sole opinion of the Engineer, Owner’s Designee, or Architect, there are no insufficient or excessive application irregularities when viewed in normal lighting from 8 feet away, whether or not such irregularities existed prior to start of painting work.
+The party responsible for determining acceptance shall be determined in advance of coating application and notice given in writing to both General Contractor and Installer.

 Epoxy Floor Pre-Project Meeting: Convene a pre-application meeting [2] [Two] weeks or more before start of application of floor coating (because of how firing range project is sequenced, preparation and encapsulation may/can already be underway).
 Require attendance of parties directly affecting work of this section, including Contractor, Architect, Installler, and manufacturer's representative.
 Review surface preparation, priming, application, curing, protection, and coordination with other work.

-ResponsibilitySurface Preparation:Installer shall

-Occupational Safety & Health Administration (OSHA) Regulations – Safety and Health Regulations for Construction, Subpart Toxic and Hazardous Substances.
-Title Asbestos.
-Standard Number 1926.1011

-ASTM E 84 Standard Test Method for Surface Burning Characteristics of Building Materials

-Battelle Columbus Laboratories Tests for the Evaluation of Encapsulants for Friable Asbestos Containing Materials.
-Protocol conducted by Battelle Laboratories under EPA Contract #68-03-2552-T2005 (Contracted testing program was conducted from 1981-1984)

-South Coast Air Quality Management District (SCAQMD): Rule 1113 - Architectural Coatings.
+Responsibility for Surface Preparation: If substrate preparation is the responsibility of another contractor, Installer shall notify Owner’s agent of unsatisfactory preparation before proceeding.

-B. Single Source Responsibility:
+Single Source Responsibility:

-Obtain asbestos encapsulation coating system from a single manufacturer with 15+ years successful experience in manufacturing and specifying installation of the principal materials described in this section. when as an “or equal”designee
+Obtain coating system components from a single manufacturer with 15+ years successful experience in manufacturing and specifying installation of the principal materials described in this section.

+Products shall be of first-quality only.

+Coating systems comprised of multiple brands, when those brands all are owned and manufactured by the same entity, are permitted.

+Coatings systems comprised of multiple brands manufactured by different entities are not permitted as a rule of this specification, but may be permitted by approved exception as an “or equal” in writing by architect, prime contractor or owner/owner’s designee.

-Contractor Experience: The installer shall be a firm or individual experienced in applying coatings, specifically asbestos encapsulations products, similar in material, design, and extent to those indicated for this Project.
+Contractor Experience: The installer shall be a firm or individual experienced in applying coatings, similar in material, design, and extent to those indicated for this Project.

-Letter or Certificate provided directly by Approved Encapsulant Encapsulant manufacturer stating that contractor (including project dedicated supervisor) has completed and satisfactorily demonstrated competent understanding of instructional training in asbestos encapsulation, and specific use of the Approved Encapsulant.
+Letter or Certificate provided directly by Approved Encapsulant manufacturer stating that contractor (designating contracting firm, and/or dedicated project supervisor) has completed and satisfactorily demonstrated competent understanding of instructional training in painting, and specific use of the Approved manufacturer’s specified products.

 Qualifications for Epoxy Applicator: Use applicator experienced in application of specified materials for a minimum of 5 years on projects of similar size and complexity.
 Provide list of completed projects including project name and location, name of architect, name of material manufacturer, and approximate quantity of materials applied.